Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Warriors vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 4.5-point favorites heading into Game 1 of the second round of the NBA Playoffs against the Los Angeles Lakers at Chase Center on Tuesday, starting at 10:00 PM ET on TNT.
+The Golden State Warriors are 6.5-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Los Angeles Lakers at Chase Center on Thursday, starting at 9:00 PM ET on ESPN.
+The Lakers lead the series 1-0.
 The point total is 227.5 for the matchup.

 Warriors vs. Lakers Odds & Info